Simple way to make restaurant quality refried beans.

 - Cook on low for 15 mins.

 These taste really close to restaurant style refried beans, which I have loved since childhood.
+As a kid I used to mix the beans with some thick sour cream, so my taste reference might be a bit different from yours.

 I leave the beans soaking in the crockpot, limiting the amount of dishes and clutter used.

 The original recipe uses evaporated milk instead of the cream cheese and whipping cream, which works just as well.
 It is all about making the beans rich and creamy.
-That being said, I don’t recommend mozzarella cheese, which is what I used.
+That being said, I don’t recommend using only mozzarella cheese, which is what I used.
 When it melts, it coagulates into a large grouping of melty cheese making it difficult to mix in thoroughly.
 I use mostly sharp with a bit of mexican cheese for mine.

 These do quite well being frozen too.
 Though if you use baggies like I did, I recommend squeezing it out like an icing bag.